What is radioactivity?

 Gamma rays can cause serious damage to the nucleus of cells, so they are used to sterilize medical equipment and food.

 A radionuclide is the set of radioactive nuclei of the same species.
-All the radioactive nuclei that form a radionuclide have a well-defined radioactivity, common to all of them, that identifies them; in the same way that a type of chemical reaction identifies the elements that participate.
+All radioactive nuclei that form a radionuclide have a well-defined radioactivity, common to all of them, that identifies them; in the same way that a type of chemical reaction identifies the elements that participate.

 Quantitatively, radioactivity is a statistical phenomenon.
-For this reason, to evaluate it, we must observe the behavior of a set of nuclei of the same species.
+For this reason, to assess it, we must observe the behavior of a set of nuclei of the same species.
 By the law of large numbers, a radioactive constant λ is defined as the probability of disintegration of a nucleus per unit of time.

 Natural radioactive nuclei

-Origin of radioactivity
+Origin of the radioactivity

 The effects of radioactivity on human health